mithorizon7/FoundBootstrapSeparated/replit.md

-# Alien Team Tracker
+# Startup Bootcamp Platform

 ## Overview

 This is a full-stack web application built with Express.js backend and React frontend, using TypeScript throughout.
-The app appears to be designed for tracking teams with alien-themed icons and user management functionality.
+The platform is designed as an interactive startup bootcamp with eight distinct activities that help teams develop their business concepts through structured development stages.
 It features a modern stack with authentication, database integration, and a component-based UI built with shadcn/ui components.

+## Current Project Status: Atomization in Progress

+**Objective**: Transform the eight interconnected bootcamp activities into standalone, independent modules that can be completed in any order without dependencies on previous phases.

+**Progress**: Phase 1 atomization completed (January 19, 2025)

 ## System Architecture